Telos

-Telos (/ˈtɛlɒs, ˈtiːlɒs/; τέλος) is a term used by the philosopher Aristotle to refer to the final cause of a natural organ or entity, or of human art.
-The Greek word is the root of the modern term "teleology", the study of purposiveness or of objects with a view to their aims, purposes, or intentions.
+Telos (/ˈtɛlɒs, ˈtiːlɒs/; τέλος) is a term used by Greek philosopher Aristotle to refer to the final cause of a natural organ or entity, or of human art.
+The Greek word telos is the root of the modern term "teleology", the study of purposiveness or of objects with a view to their aims, purposes, or intentions.
 Teleology is central in Aristotle's work on plant and animal biology, and in his analysis of human ethics, through his theory of the four causes.
 Aristotle's notion that everything has a telos also gave rise to epistemology.

 In Aristotle

 Telos has been consistently used in the writings of Aristotle, in which the term, on several occasions, denotes 'goal'.
 It is considered synonymous to teleute ('end'), particularly in Aristotle's discourse about the plot-structure in Poetics.
 The philosopher went as far as to say that telos can encompass all forms of human activity.
 One can say, for instance, that the telos of warfare is victory, or the telos of business is the creation of wealth.
 Within this conceptualization, there are telos that are subordinate to other telos, as all activities have their own respective goals.

 For Aristotle, these subordinate telos can become the means to achieve more fundamental telos.
 Through this concept, for instance, the philosopher underscored the importance of politics and that all other fields are subservient to it.
 He explained that the telos of the blacksmith is the production of a sword, while that of the swordsman's, which uses the weapon as a tool, is to kill or incapacitate an enemy.
 On the other hand, the telos of these occupations are merely part of the purpose of a ruler, who must oversee the direction and well-being of a state.

 Moreover, it can be understood as the "supreme end of man's endeavour".

 "Pleasure and pain moreover supply the motives of desire and of avoidance, and the springs of conduct generally.
 This being so, it clearly follows that actions are right and praiseworthy only as being a means to the attainment of a life of pleasure.
 But that which is not itself a means to anything else, but to which all else is a means, is what the Greeks term the Telos, the highest, ultimate or final Good.
 It must therefore be admitted that the Chief Good is to live agreeably."